-Rise in women in UK investigated by police over illegal abortions
+Fears for vulnerable women amid rise in Britons investigated over illegal abortions

-‘Chilling’: Rise in women in UK investigated by police over illegal abortions
+Fears for vulnerable women amid rise in Britons investigated over illegal abortions by police

-‘Women face the cruelty and distress of being investigated after a pregnancy loss or after ending their pregnancy, often waiting for years to know whether they will be charged and face trial,’ says doctor
+‘Women face distress of investigation then often wait years to learn if they will be charged,’ leading gynaecologist says

+Related: ‘I had an abortion’: Irish mother-of-two who travelled to England for a termination shares her story

-Increasing numbers of women in the UK are being investigated by police on suspicion of having illegal abortions.
+Increasing numbers of Britons are being investigated by police over suspected illegal abortions, new figures show.

-The latest Home Office data shows recorded crimes for abortions rose from 28 in 2020 to 40 in 202 and were up from just 8 cases in 2012.
+The latest Home Office data for England and Wales shows recorded crimes for abortions rose from 28 in 2020 to 40 in 2021 and were up from just eight cases in 2012.

+While the data does not provide a breakdown of the gender of those accused, experts fear there is an “upward trend” of vulnerable women facing criminal probes.

-Jonathon Lord, medical director of MSI Reproductive Choices, one of the UK’s leading abortion providers, warned the rise was “very disturbing and chilling”.
+Jonathan Lord, medical director of MSI Reproductive Choices, one of the UK’s leading abortion providers, warned the situation was “very disturbing and chilling”.

 The most recent government data includes recorded crimes for the three separate charges of procuring an illegal abortion, the intentional destruction of a viable unborn child and concealing an infant death pre-birth.
 While the first two charges are punishable by life imprisonment, the latter carries a three-year prison sentence.